 Bonjour!
 I was a high school history teacher when in summer 2019, my husband got a once-in-a-life-time career opportunity in Paris.
 On New Year’s Day 2020, we packed up our cat and 3 suitcases and moved from California to a country we’d never been to!
 We arrived in Paris during the longest transportation strike in French history and then went through three nationwide lockdowns.
-Two years and one global pandemic later, I’ve found a passion for the expat life and fallen in love with Paris.
+Three years and one global pandemic later, I’ve found a passion for the expat life and fallen in love with Paris.
 I have spent hours wandering the streets of the city and the quais of the Seine.
 I enjoy seeking out street art, discovering hidden gems, and taking in the beauty of each season in this city—always with a pastry or a coffee in hand.

 “Paris is not a city; it’s a world.” — King Francis I Paris is not only incredibly beautiful and rich in history, but it is rich in diverse cultures, art, food, and more.
 It is so much more than the Champs-Élysées and the Eiffel Tower.
 Paris is always changing and there is always an antique market to explore or a new restaurant to try.
 Each season in Paris is different and special.
 In spring the city is full of pink and purple when the wisteria and cherry trees are in bloom.
 Summer is picnic season and the parks and the banks of the Seine are the place to be.
 In autumn when the leaves change it’s a perfect time to cozy up in a café.
 Winter in Paris means sparkly Christmas lights and plentiful hot wine and hot chocolate.
 Paris is the ideal city for walking tours because it’s quite small in terms of area and has an excellent metro system.
 The French even have a word for this, ‘flaneur,’ which means to wander without aim.